entropyqueen/readthis/README.md

 ### Options

 - `-h, --help`: Show the help message and exit.
 - `--lang LANG, -l LANG`: Choose the language to use for reading.
-Specify the language using the language code (e.g., en for English).
+Specify the language using the language code (e.g., fr for French).
+Defaults to English.

 ## Installation